Thomas P. Stossel: Policy work

 Stossel wrote extensively on policy issues related to medical research and on the relationships between academic researchers, physicians, and the medical products industry.
-His articles and op-eds have appeared in many publications, including The Wall Street Journal, The Washington Post, and The Boston Globe.
+His articles and op-eds appeared in publications including the Wall Street Journal, the Washington Post, and the Boston Globe.
 His book, Pharmaphobia: How the Conflict of Interest Myth Undermines American Medical Innovation, was published by Rowman and Littlefield in 2015.
 He was a senior fellow of the Manhattan Institute (2008–2009) and a visiting scholar of the American Enterprise Institute (2014–2017).
-Stossel has been supportive of industry ethics since 1987, when he joined the scientific advisory board of Biogen.
-He was also critical of the Affordable Care Act rule known as the Physician Payments Sunshine Act, which requires all companies that sell medical products to the government to disclose on a public website anything they give to physicians that is valued above $10.
+In 1987, Stossel joined the scientific advisory board of Biogen.
+He was critical of the Affordable Care Act rule known as the Physician Payments Sunshine Act, which requires all companies that sell medical products to the government to disclose on a public website anything they give to physicians that is valued above $10.